GarethDaviesLondon/SimpleAudioLights/README.md

 Selection between which input to use was by a little switch that connected PIN D2 to ground.
 D2 is set to PULL_UP so that default is with Anti-Aliasing.

-There are 4 channels output on
+There are 4 channels output on digital pins

 TREBPIN 8
 REVERSEPIN 9